linq2db/linq2db/Source/LinqToDB.Templates/README.md

 After package installing you will see new `LinqToDB.Templates` folder in your project, this folder contains all needed T4 stuff to generate your model.

-To create a data model template copy CopyMe.<DB_NAME>.tt.txt file from LinqToDB.Templates project folder to desired location and rename it to file with `.tt` extension, e.g. `MyModel.tt`.
+To create a data model template copy `CopyMe.<DB_NAME>.tt.txt` file from `LinqToDB.Templates` project folder to desired location and rename it to file with `.tt` extension, e.g. `MyModel.tt`.
 For SDK projects see important notes below.

-Next you need to edit content of your tt file.
+Next you need to edit content of your `.tt` file.
 It contains following main sections:

 1. Configuration of database structure load process (`GetSchemaOptions` object properties, read more about it below)
-1. Database structure load call - this is a call to `LoadMatadata()` function - it connects to your database and fetches all needed metadata (table structure, views, procedures and so on)
+1. Database structure load call - this is a call to `LoadMatadata()` function - it connects to your database and fetches all needed metadata (table structure, views, procedures and so on).
+Here you need to specify connection options for your database
 1. Customization of model generation process (read below)
-1. Call to `GenerateModel()` method to generate c# file with data model classes
+1. Call to `GenerateModel()` method to generate C# file with data model classes

-#### SDK project specific
+#### SDK project specifics

-Because SDK projects install nuget content files as references to files in Nuget cache instead of copying them into project's folder, to run T4 templates you'll need create empty `<choose_your_name>.tt` file manually and paste content of `CopyMe.<DB_NAME>.tt.txt` to it.
+Because SDK projects install nuget content files as references to files in `nuget` cache instead of copying them into project's folder, to run T4 templates you'll need create empty `<choose_your_name>.tt` file manually and paste content of `CopyMe.<DB_NAME>.tt.txt` to it.
 Also it is not recommended to alter `*.ttinclude` files directly as you will alter nuget cache content, which will affect any other SDK projects that use that package.

 ## Configuring schema load process